Back to Blog

 The organizations deploying AI in healthcare, financial services, and other high-stakes environments don’t need their model providers to be virtuous.
 They need their own governance infrastructure to be verifiable.
 They need evidence that their guardrails executed—evidence that survives regardless of what their upstream providers decide to do with their voluntary commitments next quarter.

-The voluntary era produced good ideas and important frameworks.
-But it also produced a generation of AI governance built on sand—on vendor promises that could be retracted, on self-assessments that couldn’t be audited, on documentation that described intent rather than proving execution.
+The voluntary era produced useful ideas and important vocabulary.
+But it also produced a governance style that often stops at intention rather than independently reviewable execution.

 Find Out Where You Stand